We're sponsoring DPW Amsterdam 2025 – Join the future of procurement! 🚀

 Not every procurement decision is a matter of price.
 Choosing the appropriate eRFx type at the right stage can have a substantial impact on your procurement function.
 It assists you not only in making informed decisions but also in managing supplier interactions and securing the best possible value for your organization.

-Best key features and capabilities of eRFx
+What are the key features and capabilities of eRFx?

 1. Centralized communication with suppliers

-2. Automated assessment and evaluation
+4. Automated assessment and bid evaluation

-3. Supplier comparisons
+5. Supplier comparisons

 After all responses are in, eRFx tools make it exceptionally easy to compare suppliers side by side.
 You won’t have to copy and paste into spreadsheets or waste time searching for the most important detail; everything is only a click away, in one consolidated fact sheet.
+You can instantly see who best meets the lowest price, meets the most criteria, or has the most innovative approach; all without ever leaving the platform.

-4. Integrated collaboration and approval
+7. Integrated collaboration and approval

 Sourcing decisions typically require feedback from various departments, including finance, legal, and operations, and may even include marketing or IT teams. eRFx tools allow you to create collaborative workflows that enable people to review submissions, add comments, and approve selections within the tool.
+This enables a seamless process, ensures teams are aligned, and provides a complete audit trail of who has approved decisions and when.

-5. Real-time analytics and reporting
+9. Real-time analytics and reporting

 An additional key benefit of utilizing an eRFx platform is your ability to get real-time data and insights. eRFx tools supply you with dashboards and reports so that you have access to this information in the moment, empowering procurement teams to make smarter decisions “backed” by data and report more efficiently to leadership.

-6. Compliance and auditability
+10. Compliance and auditability

 Today, procurement teams are under increased scrutiny to adhere to regulatory guidelines, follow internal policies, and practice ethical sourcing. eRFx platforms provide audit trails of the whole sourcing process from the time suppliers were invited until entering into final contracts.